By/ Last Modified On January 14, 2024

 Can I use marshmallow fluff in this fudge recipe?

-Yes, use a 7 0z. jar of marshmallow fluff to make this marshmallow fudge.
+Yes, you may use a 7 0z. jar of marshmallow fluff to make this marshmallow fudge.
 I recommend heating up the marshmallow fluff for 30 seconds.
 This will prevent the chocolate from solidifying when it is mixed with the marshmallow fluff.